-It is important to note that not only is there a rapidly-growing local market for agro-processed products, but that in addition the regional market is expanding rapidly with constant efforts to bring about more intra-regional and continental trade.
-For example, under Africa Continental Freed Trade Area (AfCFTA), a single market of 1.20 billion people, with a combined GDP of US\$ 3.00 trillion is in the process of being created (Deloitte, 2019) bearing the potential to have an enormous impact on intra-African trade through the reduction/abolition of both import duties and non-tariff barriers.8
+It is important to note that not only is there a rapidly-growing local market for agro-processed products, but that in addition the regional market is expanding rapidly with constant efforts being made to bring about more intra-regional and continental trade.
+For example, under Africa Continental Freed Trade Area (AfCFTA), a single market of 1.20 billion people, with a combined GDP of US\$ 3.00 trillion is in the process of being created (Deloitte, 2019) bearing the potential to have an enormous impact on intra-African trade through the reduction/abolition of both import duties and non-tariff barriers.

 From a policy standpoint it is important to illustrate the relevance of trade agreements to Uganda's success as an exporter.
-For example, consider Figure 5 and 6, documenting the importance of the East African Community (EAC) as a destination for Uganda's products in general and for dairy products as a specific example.
+For example, Figures 5 and 6 document the importance of the East African Community (EAC) as a destination for Uganda's products in general and for dairy products as a specific example.
 The clear upward trend in exports of dairy products to the region following the formation of the EAC Customs Union (2005) lends strong support to the hypothesis that free-trade agreements matter for the country's success as an exporter of agro-processed goods.

-7 Exports were valued at US\$ 2.79 billion.
-It should be noted that this figure does not include exports of services, which accounted for approximately US\$ 1.64 billion in the same year, comprising mostly tourism (US\$ 940 million) and ICT (US\$ 510 million) (Haussmann et al, 2017).
+&lt;sup>7 Exports were valued at US\$ 2.79 billion.
+It should be noted that this figure does not include services' exports, which accounted for approximately US\$ 1.64 billion in the same year, comprising mostly tourism (US\$ 940 million) and ICT (US\$ 510 million).
+Haussmann et al, 2017.

-8 The likely benefits accruing to Uganda arising from the creation of the AfCFTA are highlighted in a recent presentation (Mold, 2019), which shows that the country already earns a higher proportion of its export earnings from trade within the African continent (51%) than all of its neighbours: Tanzania (28%), Rwanda (31%) and Kenya (39%).
+&lt;sup>8 The likely benefits accruing to Uganda arising from the creation of the AfCFTA are highlighted in a recent presentation (Mold, 2019), which shows that the country already earns a higher proportion of its export earnings from trade within the African continent (51%) than all of its neighbours: Tanzania (28%), Rwanda (31%) and Kenya (39%).
 At the same time, the composition of its exports to other African countries over the same time period, 2013-2017, has contained a higher proportion of manufactured goods (39%) than has been the case with regard to its trade with the rest of the world (26%), while the obverse has been the case in respect of Uganda's exports of food and agricultural raw materials.
+For example, the vast majority of the agro-processed goods highlighted in Figure 4 are exported to the EAC as well as Sudan and the DRC, while for example about 70 % of Uganda's raw coffee exports are absorbed by Europe and the USA.

-Figure 5: Since its formation the EAC has become Uganda's most important export destination ...
+Figure 5: Since its formation the EAC has become Uganda's most important export destination...